Transit Claim Attorneys in New York

-The New York City Transit Authority and Metropolitan Transportation Authority is the busiest and largest transportation authority in North America.
-Millions of people utilize these organizations in their daily lives.
-Many commuters ride the subway, Metro North, Long Island Railroad, Amtrak, PATH and never think twice about the legal duties that these organizations and their employees owe to them.
-These organizations have a legal obligation to protect their passengers; these organizations have a duty of care in all aspects of how they operate.
+The team of attorneys at Leav & Steinberg LLP has extensive experience handling transit claims.
+The New York City Transit Authority and the Metropolitan Transportation Authority are the busiest and largest transportation authorities in North America, and millions of people utilize these organizations every day.
+Many commuters ride the subway, Metro-North, Long Island Railroad, Amtrak, and PATH, and never think twice about the legal duties that these organizations and their employees owe to them.
+These organizations have a legal obligation to protect their passengers and have a duty of care in all aspects of how they operate.
 These transit authorities can be negligent in causing harm to another as the result of transportation accidents involving buses, subways, or trains.

-The New York City Transit Authority and Metropolitan Transportation Authority will be held liable for any negligent maintenance or operation that results in injury to a passenger.
-In order to determine if you have a viable claim it is important to discuss the facts of your particular case with a lawyer trained specifically to handle claims against these entities.
+The New York City Transit Authority and the Metropolitan Transportation Authority will be held liable for any negligent maintenance or operation that results in injury to a passenger.
+In order to determine if you have a viable claim, it is important to discuss the facts of your particular case with a lawyer trained specifically to handle claims against these entities.

 At Leav & Steinberg, we perform a thorough and expedient investigation into the facts of your case in order to preserve evidence and locate eyewitnesses that are critical to proving your case.
-We are prepared to prosecute your case through trial and take on the largest opponents to protect your legal rights.
+We are prepared to prosecute your case through trial and take on the largest opponents to help protect your legal rights.